aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

     >**Note**: Do not wait for the ARM template deployment to be completed, continue on to the next exercise.
 The deployment might take upto **20-25 minutes**.

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Click the Lab Validation icon located at the upper right corner of the lab guide section which navigates to the Lab Validation Page.
     > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.